mithom/streamlabs_rpgGame/README.md

 * Fight = 1 round - Done
 * Sneak attack, when attacking outside of village or town -> you cannot flee.
 * There is a map - configurable
-* Move has it's own cooldown, shorter CD then game tick.
+* Move has it's own cooldown, shorter CD then game tick. - Done
 * Exp gained depending on last time moved (x sec after last move/exp gain) - Done
 * Cannot move while being attacked - will try to flee - Done